Chris Carra

 I also do my best to get some steps in each day.
 I’d be lying if I said I achieved 10,000 every day.
 It’s probably closer to 6,000! 😬

-As for my diet, I am just sensible.
-I prioritize protein (for me, this is often tofu, tempeh, alternative meats, and plant-based protein powder), eat plenty of vegetables and fruit, and don’t go crazy with alcohol or fast food.
+I prioritize protein – as a vegan, this is often tofu, tempeh, beans, alternative meats, and plant-based protein powder.
+I try to eat plenty of wholefoods, vegetables and fruit (berries in particular).
+I don’t go crazy with alcohol or fast food.
 Although I do like pizza, beer, and chocolate!

 If you want any advice on eating well or moving more, I am more than happy to help!
 Just get in touch.
 Otherwise, catch you next time!

-EDIT: Since originally writing this article, I went on to compete in Turf Games London 2022.
+NOTE 1: Since originally writing this article, I went on to compete in Turf Games London 2022.